fsprojects/FAKE/help/sonarcube.md

     RunTargetOrDefault "Default"

 The MSBuild runner is searched in 'tools/SonarQube'.
 This can be overwritten with the ToolsPath property of the parameters.

+## Additional options for SonarQube

+* You can send additional global settings  to the server with the '/d:' parameter.
+In the SonarQubeParams, this is the new field Settings:

+      SonarQube Begin (fun p ->
+        {p with
+         Key = "MyProject"
+         Name = "Main solution"
+         Version = "1.0.0"
+         Settings = ["sonar.debug"; "sonar.newversion"] }
+        )

+* Configuration can also be read from a configuration file.
+This is the '/s:' parameter.
+This can be done with the new field Config:

+      SonarQube Begin (fun p ->
+        {p with
+         Key = "MyProject"
+         Name = "Main solution"
+         Version = "1.0.0"
+         Config = Some("myconfig.cfg") }
+        )